q15928/q15928.github.io/_posts/2019-07-27-bqml-clustering.md

 5. Repeat step 3 and 4, until the result is converged or reached to the pre-defined iteration.

-The above approach is called Expectation-Maximization.
+The above approach is called __Expectation-Maximization__.
 Step 3 is the E-step, and step 4 is the M-step.
 There are some variants for step 2 to initialise the centroids (i.e. k-means++) which will lead to speed up the whole process.

 #### K-means implemented with Python
 Below is the K-means implementation written in Python with Numpy.